 What businesses need excess layer insurance?

 The majority of businesses requesting excess layer insurance will be in the construction industry.
 That’s because of the significant costs associated with building works if they go wrong.
 It’s not just the trades that need cover.
-Professionals such as architects and designers may also need excess layer insurance to boost their professional indemnity insurance limit.
+Professionals such as architects and designers may also need a policy to boost their professional indemnity insurance limit.